jul1278/Data-Oriented-SDL-Engine/README.md

 # SimpleComponents
-Data-oriented/component-based 2D game engine in SDL for a simple games.
+Component-Based 2D game engine in SDL for a simple games.